 of Dr John Dee scholar, buried at

 May 10 For reference only.
-A child of Sir John Savile's died and was
+A child of John Lord Savile's died

 buried at All Saints, Batley.
 On the next line of the record,

 days later, Elizabeth Savile was also buried there, probably the